tapnisu/forwarding-discord-telegram/README.md

-# Forwarding discord to telegram bot
+# Forwarding Discord to Telegram

-This bot can help you to read Discord messages in Telegram
+Selfbot that forwards your Discord messages to Telegram

 > **Warning**:
 > Selfbots are against Discord's Terms of Service, use at your own risk!